-The current score indicates that although, in many places, these habitats remain healthy and intact, a significant number have declined significantly since 1980.
+The current score indicates that although, in many places, these habitats remain healthy and intact, a significant number have declined significantly since 1980 and more declines are likely in the near future.
 More protection and restoration must occur if they are to sequester and store the maximum amount of carbon possible.

 Carbon dioxide (CO₂) is the primary heat trapping gas in Earth’s atmosphere and is a key driver of global climate change.

 The ocean plays a major role in slowing the pace of global climate change by absorbing CO₂ from the atmosphere and storing it as carbon.
 Carbon is stored in every component of the oceans.

 This goal focuses on three ecosystems — mangroves, tidal marshes and seagrasses — that have remarkable ability to store and sequester carbon in their living parts and buried detritus.